harish8400/e2e-Regression-Tests/README.md

 * DLTA_JWT environment variable - admin credentials with access to perform actions (i.e. create and approve cases) in DLTA
 * MOL_USERNAME & MOL_PASSWORD envrionment variables - existing MOL user credentials (H4F only currently) with 2FA disabled

+### TODO
+[ ] add another Dockefile for non-arm processors

+[ ] investigate if POM classes should be split into 'view' and 'manage'

+[ ] address various TODOs comments in code

+[ ] investigate if types (i.e. ./types.ts) should be split and kepts closer to where used

+[ ] split tests (incl. fixtures?) by funds?

+[ ] add clear test details and steps to html report for testers

+[ ] figure out if there is a better way of getting memberId from username

+[ ] before test is run check/deal with cases in progress if using existing members

+[ ] move environment config init to global setup?